NeuroTechSC/neurotechML/README.md

 This project aims to improve the performance of subvocal phoneme detection using machine learning techniques.
 Subvocal phonemes are the speech components generated when a person talks to themselves without producing any sound.
 Detecting these phonemes has various applications, including silent communication devices and assistive technologies for individuals with speech impairments.

 The TMC-ViT model used in this repository is a novel deep learning architecture that leverages the benefits of vision transformers and temporal multi-channel features to achieve improved performance on sEMG data.
 This model outperforms conventional methods such as CNNs and LSTMs in subvocal phoneme detection tasks.

+We will first train our model on data where the phonemes are audible and voiced, then transition to whispered, and eventually we hope to be able to detect subvocal speech (like in reading or intense thought).

 ### **Machine Learning Plan Amendment 1**